zsiki/ulyxes/doc/ubuntu_istall.rst

 	sudo usermod -a -G dialout YOUR_USER_NAME

-PyBluez (Bleutooth communication to sensor)
+PyBluez (Bluetooth communication to sensor)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code:: bash